 Specifically, Gas Storage Poland sp. z o. o. processes your personal data for the purposes of the performance of contracts, orders and discharge of legal obligations.
 The processing has been designed so as to ensure security and make it possible for data subjects to exercise their rights.

-In order to ensure effective protection of personal data, Gas Storage Poland sp. z o. o. has appointed a Data Protection Officer who can be contacted by email at: email@example.com
+In order to ensure effective protection of personal data, Gas Storage Poland sp. z o. o. has appointed a Data Protection Officer who is Joanna Olewska.
+She can be contacted by email at: firstname.lastname@example.org

 Please note you have the right to file a complaint with the competent supervisory authority responsible for personal data protection (in Poland to the President of the Office for Personal Data Protection, ul.
 Stawki 2, Warsaw), if you find that the processing of your personal data violates the personal data protection regulations and specifically the provisions of the General Data Protection Regulation of 26 April 2016.